- Why consider dice alternatives?

 - Cardboard (I used scrap from a shipping box)

 - Crayons, markers, or a pen

-For this one, cut out a disc from a piece of cardboard and then draw appropriate symbols on both sides.
-For the symbols, I used a happy and an “uh-oh” face, but you could also use numbers, X’s and O’s, coloring them red and green, heads and tails, etc. To use, you simply throw the disc up like flipping a coin or roll it on its side and see where it lands.
+For this dice replacement, cut out a disc from a piece of cardboard and then draw appropriate symbols on both sides.
+For the symbols, I used a happy face and an “uh-oh” face, but you could also use numbers, X’s and O’s, coloring them red and green, heads and tails, etc. And then you let your players throw them about and see where they land!

-This took me about 1 minute to make and just used scrap material.
-It is also good for kids who aren’t used to counting yet since it just gives a pass/fail reading.
+This took me about 1 minute to make, and it just used scrap material, so it’s another simple and affordable alternative, plus, it’s great for kids who aren’t used to counting yet since it just gives a pass/fail reading.

 You can also add a little complexity by having multiple discs:

 1 disc odds = 50% heads, 50% tails